-The Urban Knowledge Exchange aims to improve the delivery of better quality human settlements by connecting decision makers, professionals and practitioners with reliable information and advisors.
+The Urban Knowledge Exchange aims to improve the delivery of better quality human settlements by connecting decision makers, professionals and practitioners with reliable information and advice.
 The platform includes the online library, listing of upcoming events, links to online discussions and to other portals and hubs, and a knowledge directory of people and organisations active in this sector.
 Signed up contributors can access a powerful content uploading facility.

 The platform serves as a central location for collections of resources, and encompasses a wide range of thematic areas such as sustainable human settlement development and management, better infrastructure and services, access to well-located land, efficient shelter production, a more functional residential property market, improved transport networks, more equitable urban development, good governance, building resilience and responding to climate change, and promoting more affordable housing finance.

-The knowledge initiative is devoted to promoting innovation and good practice for cities, towns, and villages by colaborating and building networks with similar knowledge initiatives and platforms that function at various scales.
+The knowledge initiative is devoted to promoting innovation and good practice for cities, towns, and villages by collaborating and building networks with similar knowledge initiatives and platforms that function at various scales.
 Together we seek to provide growing opportunities for global information sharing and open access to data.